sietskewijffels/Synthinator/Notes.md

+# Pop when releasing note

+There is a pop when alternating between notes.
+E.g. when the first note is released while the second note is still playing.
+Only occurs when the first note is released.

 # Weird double free

 Caused by `FrameBuffer::operator*()`.
 On return, the copy of `*this` gets destroyed and thus frees the buffer.
 (I think...)